w3c/wai-website/translations.md

 If you want to get announcements of future WAI translations, you can subscribe to the WAI Translations mailing list by sending e-mail to [public-wai-translations-request@w3.org with subject: “subscribe”](mailto:public-wai-translations-request@w3.org?subject=subscribe).

+**WAI thanks translators**, and welcomes other translations.
 If you might be interesting in translating resources, see [[Translating WAI Resources]](/about/translating/).

 {::nomarkdown}
 {% include box.html type="end" %}